Table of Contents:

 - The laptop may contain an operating system that is entirely different.
-There appears a master-slave problem on connecting directly with the motherboard
+There appears to be a master-slave problem with connecting directly with the motherboard

 - The desktop PC using USB ports in add-on cards does not provide good support to laptop HDD to USB

-- It is difficult to find connectors and adapters for laptop hard drive with eSATA and mSATA technologies
+- It is difficult to find connectors and adapters for laptop hard drives with eSATA and mSATA technologies

 - Master-slave confusion in booting two different hard drives with different operating systems